Illinois Wesleyan University: Residential living and community

 All halls are co-ed, all residence hall rooms have cable television and wireless Internet, and the vast majority of rooms are two/three-person units.
 Dodds Hall offers eight-person suites and Harriet Fuller Rust House offers four-person and six-person suites as well as two eight-person two-story townhouse style suites.
 Traditional style living is offered in Magill Hall and Pfeiffer Hall.
 First-year students live in first-year halls: Gulick Hall, Munsell Hall, and Ferguson Hall.
 Illinois Wesleyan also offers two themed housing communities: Kemp Hall (the International House) and Blackstock Hall (the Arts House).
 Nearly one-third of the campus community is involved and/or resides in one of five fraternities or four sororities.
 Students are also able to live in the Gates (est. 2013), and the East Street Apartments (est. 2006) which are modern, apartment-style residences that students can sign as leases.

 Campus activities and organizations

 There are 200 student organizations at Wesleyan, ranging from the rock-climbing club, the Anime club, to Pi Kappa Lambda (the music honors society).
+The national fraternity Tau Kappa Epsilon was founded on campus in 1899.